 Better sleep, the key to your problems.
 Basics n°1 about sleep

-Well-being is the result of a complex equation with 3 main factors being: physical activity, rest, and nutrition.
-Here we deal with rest, in which sleep is a large part.
+Well-being is the result of a complex equation whose first main 3 factors are physical activity, rest, and nutrition.
+Here we deal with rest, of which sleep is a large part.
 According to a survey from INPES / BVA, the average sleep time for active adults during weekdays is 6h58 whereas it is 7h50 on the weekends.
 If you are also trying to catch up on the weekend not having enough sleep on weekdays, you should read this.

 Sleeping is such a daily and frequent moment that the majority of us forget its importance.
 When your schedule gets busy, sleep is often the first thing to get neglected.
-“Oh I slept only 5h last night, it’s okay, the day is going to be harsh but I’ll survive”.
+“Oh I slept only 5h last night, it is okay, but I’ll survive”.
 You probably once said that to yourself because you already managed to resist days where you slept badly.

-However, it has been proven that losing even one hour of sleep during a night can affect your mood, your energy, your mental sharpness, your cognitive ability and ability to handle stress.
+However, it has been proven that losing even one hour of sleep can affect your mood, your energy, your ability to handle stress, your cognitive ability but above all weaken your immune system.

-Sleep researchers discovered that 3% of the population has a rare gene that enables them to do well on less than six hours of sleep a night.
+It is worth mentioning that 3% of the population has a rare gene that enables them to do well on less than six hours of sleep.
 For the other 97% of us, six hours is not enough at all.

 Many people may not even remember what it feels like to be truly wide-awake and fully alert.
 But how do we know if we are sleep deprived?